ajorgensen89/api_5/README.md

 ## Future Features.

-Features can be added to greatly improv this website.<br>
+Features can be added to greatly improve this website.<br>
 A setTimeOut() function can be added to the search bar to slow the website response to keys presses.
-This would set a delay in which the searched items would appear, rather than flicking after each key stroke.<br>
+This would set a delay in which the searched items would appear, rather than flicking and sending the data request after each key stroke.<br>
 <br>
 It was noted that the votes count increases by one when the post is first created and your taken to the blurb page.
 It does change to 0 and 'not count' as a vote on the main Home page.<br>
 This would need correcting at a later data. <br>